Ulbora/Six910/README.md

 3. Upload the template back to the hosted site

 ## Database
+### The database module in injected using dependency injection in the main func.
 The default database for Six910 will be MySQL.
-The database interface, however will be modular and could easily be switched out for any other database.
+The database module can be found [here](https://github.com/Ulbora/six910-mysql).
+The database interface, however is modular and can easily be switched out for any other database.

 ## Addon Applications
 Six910 will allow third party developers to build addon applications that integrate into templates.